Use the time to finish your Story #1: Personal Essay.

 Part 3: Write about your saddest meal.
 Interpret “sad” however you’d like.

 Aim for at least a longish paragraph on each.
-Your entry should be written in your Journal doc on Google Drive by 10am on Friday, September 1.
+Your entry should be written in your Journal before class starts at 11am on September 3, 2024.